Shippable/docs/sources/platform/workflow/job/runsh.md

   the behavior of the job.
     * `nodePool` --  The node pool on which the job should run.
 For detailed explanation, read about [node pools](/platform/management/subscription/node-pools/).
     * `timeoutMinutes` -- Optional.
 This sets the maximum time(in minutes) after which you want your runSh job to timeout.
-If this is not provided then timeout set at Node Pool, Subscription or System level will be used, given preference in the same order.
-Default value for timeout at System level is 60 minutes for free users and 120 minutes for paid users.
+If this is not provided then timeout set at Node Pool level, Subscription level or default will be used, in that order.
+Default value for timeout is 60 minutes for free users and 120 minutes for paid users.
     * `container` -- Optional.
 Boolean field to decide whether the job should run inside a container or on the host. `true` by default after which the job will be automatically stopped.